groue/GRMustache/README.md

 You will provide a rendering method with a context object.

-Mustache tag names are looked in the context object, through standard Key-Value Coding.
+Mustache tag names are looked in the context object, through the standard Key-Value Coding method `valueForKey:`.

 The most obvious objects which support KVC are dictionaries.
 You may also provide with any other object: